-Boutique resort, healing center, holistic epicenter -- the Sanctuary can be whatever you want it to be.
-From cleansing programs for those who saw one too many Full Moon Parties on Koh Phangan.
+Boutique resort, wellness center, or romantic retreat—the Sanctuary resort in Thailand can be whatever you want it to be.
+There are structured detox and cleansing programs for people who attended one too many of the Full Moon Parties on Koh Phangan.
 Workshops range from familiar disciplines such as yoga, meditation, and qi gong all the way to stuff you've probably never tried.
-As instructors rotate in and out, you'll find a multitude of disciplines to improve your health and your life.
+As instructors rotate in and out, you'll find a multitude of disciplines for improving your health and happiness.

 But who says you have to sign up for anything?
-You could just sit on the beach with a drink in hand and enjoy meeting friendly people from all over the world -- you'll never be pressured to participate in the health workshops.
-The lure of the Sanctuary is the lack of pretentiousness found at other holistic retreats.
+You could just sit on the beach with a drink in hand and enjoy meeting friendly people from all over the world.
+Refreshingly, you'll never be pressured to participate in the health workshops.
+Part of the Sanctuary's allure is the lack of pretentiousness found at some other holistic retreats.

-First, don't think for a minute that you'll be stuck in an isolated part of the island with a bunch of "health nuts."
+First, don't worry about being stuck in an isolated part of the island with a bunch of "health nuts."
 Although the Sanctuary's programs are about health and wellness, beer and cigarettes are sold at the same counter as organic juices!
-Part of the Sanctuary's claim to fame is that you can choose your level of participation.
-From serious cleansing programs and fasting to yoga or simply just enjoying the beautiful grounds and chatting, you'll easily meet friendly people who have come for lots of different reasons.
+It's that kind of place; you can choose your level of participation.
+During your stay at the Sanctuary, you'll meet friendly people who have come for lots of different reasons.

-The beach at the Sanctuary is coarse but suitable enough for sunbathing and swimming.
+The sand on the beach at the Sanctuary is coarse, but it's suitable enough for sunbathing and swimming.
 For a serious beach day, you'll be better off walking the trail to nearby Haad Yuan beach.

 Workshops and Activities

 Conveniently, you don't have to commit to most workshops in advance.
-Instead, simply turn up or schedule the class, give your account number, and participate whenever you like.
+Instead, simply turn up, give your account number, and participate whenever you like.

 Just a few of the classes and disciplines available are: